googlemaps/extended-component-library/doc_src/README.footer.md

 For clarity, this library, and each underlying component, is not a Google Maps Platform Core Service.

+### European Economic Area (EEA) developers

+If your billing address is in the European Economic Area, effective on 8 July 2025, the [Google Maps Platform EEA Terms of Service](https://cloud.google.com/terms/maps-platform/eea) will apply to your use of the Services.
+Functionality varies by region.
+[Learn more](https://developers.google.com/maps/comms/eea/faq).

 ## Attribution

 As a reminder, you must comply with all applicable attribution requirements for the Google Maps Platform API(s) and SDK(s) used by the Extended Component Library.